What Is Proactive Safety Culture in Aviation SMS

 - People are willing to help the safety manger get up to speed before there are problems; and

-2 – Upper Management Supports Program
+2 – Upper Management Supports SMS Implementation

-- Reliance on the system rather than the safety champion; and
+- Reliance on the "system" rather than the safety champion; and

 Most safety mangers will have a very clear picture of how supportive upper management is.